Where is the contract for the booth space?

-Your booth rental includes carpet, an 8′ high drapery back wall (Colors to be determined) with 3′ high drapery side wall dividers; a standard 7″x 44″ 2 line identification sign showing your company name and booth number; 5 (five) booth personnel badges per booth; official directory listing in the onsite Program Guide with company name, booth number, contact person and phone number, and website (if reserved and deposit received prior to August 10); and unlimited free passes invitations to send to your customers.
-In addition, be sure to utilize the Virtual Floor Plan, where you will receive additional publicity by posting products, press releases and show specials to attendees at no extra charge.
+Your booth rental includes carpet, an 8′ high drapery back wall (black, white and lime green) with 3′ high drapery side wall dividers; a standard 7″x 44″ 2 line identification sign showing your company name and booth number; 5 (five) booth personnel badges per booth; official directory listing in the onsite Program Guide with company name, booth number, contact person and phone number, and website (if reserved and deposit received prior to August 1); and unlimited free e-pass invitations to send to your customers.
+In addition, be sure to utilize the Virtual Floor Plan by logging in and updating your company profile where you will receive additional publicity by posting products, press releases and show specials to attendees at no extra charge.
 Attendees use the floor plan to research exhibitors and products and create their agendas for the show.
 This tool is also referenced year-round by attendees and prospects.

 Are there any other budget considerations?

 Electrical, lighting, booth furnishings, labor, rigging, compressed air, water, drain service, and Internet are all additional services you may require, and they will incur an additional charge.
 This information can be found in the Exhibitor Kit, which will be online in mid-May, 2019.
 Remember, this is a right-to-work facility, so anything you can carry in, you are allowed to bring and are not required to rent it from the decorator.

 What rules and regulations do I need to be aware of as an exhibitor at the 21CBEC?